 Truancy: A student is considered truant when absent from the classroom/school without the knowledge of either the school or the parent or if the parent does not compel the student to attend school.
 All truancies are subject to other discipline such as detention and/or suspension.
 Each teacher is asked to report all suspected truancy incidents to the principal.
-Any student or students participating in an unauthorized skip day or walk out will be subject to the regulation covering truancy and/or referred to the district attorney.

-If a child is absent without valid excuse four (4) or more days or parts of days within a four week period or is absent without valid excuse for ten (10) or more days or parts of days within a semester, the principal shall notify the parent, guardian, or custodian of the child and immediately report such absences to the District Attorney in the county wherein the school is located for juvenile proceedings pursuant to Title 10 of the Oklahoma Statutes.
+If a child is absent without valid excuse four (4) or more days or parts of days within a four-week period or is absent without valid excuse for ten (10) or more days or parts of days within a semester, the principal shall notify the parent, guardian, or custodian of the child and immediately report such absences to the school resource officer for further investigation.
+Depending upon the circumstances, there is the potential of absences being reported to Cherokee County District Attorney and/or Cherokee Nation Truancy Court.